 We want to provide good health services for patients

-Incorrect use of medicines is one of the greatest challenges facing the healthcare system.
-One in five emergency hospital admissions is due to incorrect medication use, and 30–50 percent of people use their medications incorrectly.
+Incorrect use of medicines is one of the greatest challenges in the healthcare system.
+One in five emergency hospital admissions is caused by incorrect medication use, and 30–50 percent of people use their medicines incorrectly.

 We want to:

-• Further develop the services provided by pharmacies, such as vaccination, inhalation assessment, new medicine service, and multidose dispensing.
+- Further develop pharmacy services such as vaccination, inhalation assessment, the New Medicine Service, and multidose dispensing.

-• Conduct an assessment of which new pharmacy services would provide the greatest value for both society and patients to free up capacity in the rest of the healthcare system.
+- Conduct an assessment of which new pharmacy services would provide the greatest value for society and patients, helping to free up capacity in the rest of the healthcare system.

 We want pharmacies to contribute to the public healthcare

-Pharmacies can play an even more important role as part of the healthcare frontline and help free up municipal and specialist healthcare capacity across the country.
+Pharmacies can play an increasingly important role as part of the healthcare frontline and help free up capacity in both municipal and specialist healthcare services.
+Some tasks can be shifted to pharmacies to support more efficient healthcare delivery.

 We want to:

-• Make better use of pharmacies' accessibility to reach groups that the rest of the healthcare system struggles to reach or follow up.
+- Make better use of pharmacies’ accessibility to reach patient groups that the rest of the healthcare service struggles to reach or follow up.

 We want predictable economic conditions for pharmacies

 Pharmacies are strictly regulated, and much of their sales are controlled by the authorities.
-To be able to provide good services, pharmacies need stable and predictable economic framework conditions.
+To deliver high‑quality services, pharmacies need stable and predictable economic framework conditions.

 We want to:

-• Introduce public remuneration rates for new national healthcare services in pharmacies.
+- Introduce public remuneration rates for new national healthcare services provided in pharmacies.

-• Ensure that the economic framework for pharmacies encourage innovation and the development of healthcare services in pharmacies.
+- Ensure that the economic framework for pharmacies encourages innovation and the development of new pharmacy‑based healthcare services.

 We enable good digital solutions

-In Norway, the pharmacy sector collaborates well.
-Together, the pharmacies have developed common digital solutions, and the sector is positive about the development and implementation of national e-health solutions.
+The pharmacy sector in Norway collaborates well.
+Together, pharmacies have developed and financed common digital solutions and a shared patient record.
+The sector positive about the development and implementation of national e‑health solutions.

 We want to:

-• Ensure that the authorities finance the development of pharmacy IT-systems that arise from government requirements.
+- Ensure that authorities finance the development of pharmacy IT systems where functionality is required by government regulations or needs.

-• Safeguard the needs of pharmacies and their patients in the development and implementation of the National Patient Medication List.
+- Safeguard the needs of pharmacies and pharmacy customers in the development and implementation of the National Patient Medication List.

-Medicine shortages have increased in scope and frequency in recent years.
-This can have serious consequences for patients.
-Pharmacies spend a lot of time managing shortage situations.
+Medicine shortages have increased in both scope and frequency in recent years, with potentially serious consequences for patients.
+Pharmacies spend significant time ensuring that patients receive the treatment they need in shortage situations.
 Pharmacies can also actively contribute to preparedness plans.

 We want to:

-• Help ensure that pharmacies quickly gain access to medicines in shortage situations, such as foreign packed products.
+- Ensure that patients gain rapid access to medicines during shortage situations, such as foreign‑packed products.

-• Enable pharmacists to use their professional expertise to provide good solutions for patients during shortage situations.
+- Enable pharmacists to use their professional expertise to provide good solutions for patients during shortages.

-• Ensure that pharmacies' financial compensation for handling shortages reflects the extra work and risks involved for pharmacies.
+- Ensure that pharmacies’ financial compensation for handling shortages reflects the extra work and risk involved.

 We work to ensure pharmacies have access to a qualified workforce

 Pharmacies mainly employ pharmacists and pharmacy technicians, who are licensed healthcare professionals.
-While the number of pharmacists has increased, there remains a need for greater pharmaceutical expertise.
-The regulatory framework must support and enable high professional standards within pharmacies.
+Although the number of pharmacists has increased, there remains a significant need for more pharmaceutical expertise.
+Regulatory conditions must ensure that the population has access to high‑quality pharmacy services across the country.

 We want to:

-• Ensure that educational institutions train pharmacists to become excellent medicine advisors within the healthcare system.
+- Ensure that educational institutions train pharmacists to become excellent medicine advisers within the healthcare system.

 We want sustainable pharmacies